-Personal Life: Downey married actress and singer Deborah Falconer on May 29, 1992, after a 42-day courtship.
-Their son, Indio Falconer Downey, was born in September 1993.
-The strain on their marriage from Downey's repeated trips to rehab and jail finally reached a breaking point; in 2001, Falconer left Downey and took their son with her.
-Downey and Falconer finalized their divorce on April 26, 2004.
+Personal Life: After a whirlwind 42-day courtship, Downey married actress and singer Deborah Falconer on May 29, 1992.
+Downey's drug use and many trips to rehab ended the marriage in 2001.
+Falconer left Downey and took their son Indio (born in 1993) with her.
+Downey and Falconer divorced in 2004.

 Salary Highlights: Between June 2016 and June 2017, Robert earned approximately $50 million, making him one of the highest-paid actors in the world.
 Between June 2017 and June 2018, he earned $80 million.
 Between June 2018 and June 2019, he earned $65 million.